vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 Note, that the OpenTelemetry Java Agent currently sends traces and metrics by default using the `otlp` exporter.
 That means, without any configuration the agent with the extension will forward metrics and traces to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging).
-See TODO for the difference between `cloud-logging` and `otlp` exporters.
+The difference between `cloud-logging` and `otlp` exporters are explained in an own [section](#implementation-differences-between-cloud-logging-and-otlp-exporter).
 The benefit of the `cloud-logging` exporter is, that it can be combined with a different configuration of the `otlp` exporter.

 For the instrumentation to send observability data to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging), the application needs to be bound to a corresponding service instance.